CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 Placement, routing, and other passes can change the names of qubits; the map from logical to physical qubits can be different at the start and end of the circuit; define initial and final maps
 ..
 Can use this to identify what placement was selected or how to interpret the final state

-:py:class:`PlacementPass` modifies the set of qubits used in the :py:class`~pytket.Circuit` from the logical names used during construction to the names of the physical addresses on the :py:class:`Backend`, so the logical qubit names wiil no longer exist within the :py:class`~pytket.Circuit` by design.
+:py:class:`PlacementPass` modifies the set of qubits used in the :py:class`~pytket.Circuit` from the logical names used during construction to the names of the physical addresses on the :py:class`~pytket.backends.Backend`, so the logical qubit names wiil no longer exist within the :py:class`~pytket.Circuit` by design.
 Knowing the map between the logical qubits and the chosen physical qubits is necessary for understanding the choice of placement, interpreting the final state from a naive simulator, identifying which physical qubits each measurement was made on for error mitigation, and appending additional gates to the logical qubits after applying the pass.

 Other passes like :py:class:`RoutingPass` and :py:class:`CliffordSimp` can introduce (explicit or implicit) permutations of the logical qubits in the middle of a :py:class`~pytket.Circuit`, meaning a logical qubit may exist on a different physical qubit at the start of the :py:class`~pytket.Circuit` compared to the end.